-Currency Risk: The Group faces currency movement risks on its Euro-denominated mortgage balances which represent 20% of total mortgage assets as at 31 December 2019 (2018: 20%).
+Currency Risk: The Group faces currency movement risks on its Euro-denominated mortgage balances which represent 20% of total mortgage assets as at 31 December 2020 (2019: 20%).
 The exchange rate risk arising on these balances is managed and partially mitigated by transacting foreign exchange forward contracts.
+In 2020 a £738k foreign exchange gain within Other Operating Income was partially offset by £533k of foreign exchange losses within Other Impairment Losses.
+The £205k net gain related to imperfectly matched positions and movements in forward points.
 The exchange rate risk position is reported to the Asset and Liability Committee ('ALCO') and Board each month.